Jana Pavlasek

 Research Projects

 Here are some of my recent, representative publications and projects.
-For all my papers, see my publications section or my Google Scholar.
+For all my papers, see my publications page or my Google Scholar.

 Distributed Inference for Multi-Robot Coordination